rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 :ref:`grid-tools` appendix for more details).
-The coefficients appearing in the limb-darkening laws (e.g., :math:`c` and :math:`c_{j}`) are typically determined from least-squares fits to tabulations of the specific intensity.
+The coefficients appearing in the limb-darkening laws (e.g., :math:`c` and :math:`c_{j}`) are typically determined from least-squares fits to tabulations of the specific intensity at each wavelength.
 In cases where these tabulations include flux but not specific intensity data, the `CONST` law is used; the angle-independent specific intensity is determined so that it produces the correct flux when evaluated using equation :math:numref:`eq:elem-flux-axi`.

 Photospheric Parameter Dependence
 ---------------------------------